 Your Child Benefits from Our Team Approach

-Once we’ve confirmed your child’s diagnosis, the pediatric oncologist will build a team based on therapies that will give your child the best results.
-Your child's team will include a medical oncologist -- a doctor who specializes in treating cancer with chemotherapy and other medications -- and possibly a radiation oncologist or stem cell transplant specialist for some types of Hodgkin or non-Hodgkin lymphoma.
+Once we’ve confirmed your child’s diagnosis, the pediatric oncologist will build a team personalized for your child.
+Their team will include a medical oncologist -- a doctor who specializes in treating cancer with chemotherapy and other medications -- and possibly a radiation oncologist or stem cell transplant specialist for some types of Hodgkin or non-Hodgkin lymphoma.
 Our doctors also work closely with pediatric oncology nurses, pediatricians, pediatric psychologists, and other specialists to ensure your child gets complete care.

-- We help make your child as comfortable as possible during treatment.
-Our team focuses on managing your child’s symptoms and other aspects of treatment that affect your child’s quality of life.
-We help with pain management, supportive nutrition, relaxation techniques, and more to help your child get through treatment.
+We help make your child as comfortable as possible.
+Our team focuses on managing your child’s symptoms and other aspects of treatment that affect their quality of life.
+We help with pain management, supportive nutrition, relaxation techniques, and more to make it easier for your child to get through treatment.

 Family and Support Services

-We treat the whole child -- not just the disease.
-During your child’s care, you have access to a variety of services that are designed to make your child’s experience as positive as possible and provide support to your family.
+We treat your whole child -- not just their disease.
+During your child’s care, you have access to a variety of services that are designed to make their experience as positive as possible and provide support to your family.

 We offer outpatient services -- such as chemotherapy, transfusions, and lab tests -- 12 hours a day, seven days a week at Duke Children’s Valvano Day Hospital.
 This means your child won’t have to be admitted to the hospital just because they feel ill or need treatment on a day when your doctor’s office is closed.

-Teens and young adults are too old to be treated like young kids, but adult care might not be quite right for them either.
-Our Adolescent and Young Adult Program brings together the expertise of pediatric and adult cancer specialists to determine what’s best for each person, along with personalized psychological support.
-We customize treatment and services that consider your child’s unique needs, including guidance to help them cope with the impact of treatment on their high school or college activities and their social life.
+Teens and young adults are too old to be treated like children, but adult care might not be quite right for them either.
+Our Teen and Young Adult Oncology Program brings together the expertise of pediatric and adult cancer specialists to determine what’s best for each person, along with personalized psychological support.
+We customize treatment and services to your child’s unique needs, including guidance to help them cope with the impact of treatment on their high school or college activities and their social life.

 Once treatment is complete, you can count on us for continuing support.
 We offer long-term follow-up services for preventive health care, including screenings and ongoing surveillance.
 Our pediatric oncologists and nurses work with social workers and child psychologists who can offer support and assistance with school-related or personal issues.
 In addition, we can help your child transition to adult cancer care services when they’re ready.
 We refer you to subspecialists within the Duke system if your child needs additional services.
 You’ll have resources and support to ensure your child’s long-term well-being.